klaasnicolaas/Spot-Redux/README.md

 ## About

 A Quadruped robot based on the Kangal model and equipped with an ESP32 to control everything.
-Project during the minor in Robotics at the University of Applied Science of Leiden (Netherlands).
+Project during the minor in Robotics at the University of Applied Science of Leiden (Netherlands). **Note**: this project is still in a development phase, which means that some things may not be finished yet.

+### Glossary

+- **Tibia**: The lower part of the leg.
+- **Femur**: The upper part of the leg.
+- **Coxa**: The shoulder part.

 ## Hardware